 Frequently Asked Questions

-You can clone the Navigation Cookbook project, which contains all navigation recipes including Sectioned Navigation, by visiting this link.
-This allows you to explore and compare different navigation configurations without building them from scratch.
+Yes, you can clone the Navigation Cookbook project, which contains all navigation recipes, including sectioned navigation.
+This allows you to explore and compare different navigation configurations without manual setup.
+Access the clone link in the guide or clone the project here.
+Note: You may need to adapt the cloned schema to your project's requirements.

 Features & Capabilities